paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-130-national-affordable-housing.md

 ### Statutory Notes

 #### References in Text
 The Fair Housing Act, referred to in subsec. (d)(2)(K), is title VIII of Pub.
 L. 90–284, Apr.
 11, 1968, 82 Stat.
-81, as amended, which is classified principally to subchapter I (§ 3601 et seq.) of chapter 45 of this title.
+81, which is classified principally to subchapter I (§ 3601 et seq.) of chapter 45 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3601 of this title](./chapter-045-fair-housing.md#section-3601) and Tables.

 The Civil Rights Act of 1964, referred to in subsec. (d)(2)(K), is Pub.
 L. 88–352, July 2, 1964, 78 Stat.
-241, as amended.
-Title VI of the Act is classified generally to subchapter V (§ 2000d et seq.) of chapter 21 of this title.
+241. Title VI of the Act is classified generally to subchapter V (§ 2000d et seq.) of chapter 21 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000a of this title](./chapter-021-civil-rights.md#section-2000a) and Tables.

 The Age Discrimination Act of 1975, referred to in subsec. (d)(2)(K), is title III of Pub.
 L. 94–135, Nov.
 28, 1975, 89 Stat.
-728, as amended, which is classified generally to chapter 76 (§ 6101 et seq.) of this title.
+728, which is classified generally to chapter 76 (§ 6101 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6101 of this title](./chapter-076-age-discrimination-in-federally-assisted-programs.md#section-6101) and Tables.

 #### Amendments
 1994—Subsec. (c)(1).
 Pub.
 L. 103–233 substituted “25 percent” for “33 percent”.